 Spittal Pond: Birds

-Enclosed in the largest nature reserve on island, Spittal Pond is a very important brackish pond habitat in Bermuda.
+Enclosed in the largest nature reserve on island, Spittal Pond is a very important brackish pond habitat in Bermuda, owned and managed by the Bermuda National Trust.
 Surrounded by mud flats and salt marsh, and giving way to dense woodland, the pond and surrounding habitats provide a haven for both native and migratory birds.
 Especially for over-wintering birds from other countries, the pond is an essential feeding habitat.

 During hurricanes, the pond is sometimes washed over by the sea because it is so close to the coast.
 It has been surmised that this mixing with the ocean has in the past allowed American eels to be found in the pond.
 The tiny, transparent leptocephali larvae of the American eel are thought to spend their early developmental stages in the Sargasso Sea.
 If a few larvae were washed in to the pond, the eels would be unable to get back out and would have to complete their entire life cycle in the pond.